Occupational Hazards in the food processing industry

 Employees in the meat or food processing industries face numerous health and safety hazards on the job.
-Some of these many risks include ergonomic, slip, fall, chemical and amputation hazards.
-For more detail on the top five hazards in safety manufacturing check out our popular blog post on this topic.
+Some of these many risks include:

 Employers should also provide appropriate training to their employees in the food processing industry.
-Common training for food processing industry workers, in addition to PPE, includes understanding the hazards of extreme temperatures (hot and cold); incident investigation; and material handling.
+Common training for food processing industry workers includes:

 Employers endangering their workers at food processing facilities